HarvardMapCollection/tutorials/census/browse-social-explorer/index.md

 ## Exporting the data as a map image

-1. Select the `Export as Image` button.
+1. Select the `Export as Image` button from the top-right menu banner.

 2. Define the extent by zooming and panning.